GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 - Platform Access Surrender: In cases of viral digital defamation, the court may order the defaming party to surrender their access to their primary platform of offense (e.g., their Twitter/X account, YouTube channel) for a period of 30-90 days.
 The account would be placed in a protected, inactive state, preventing posting but leaving the original defamatory content visible as a matter of public record.
 This directly attacks the tool of the harm without compelling the platform to broadcast anything.
 4. Judicial Discretion and Appeal: The presiding judge must provide a written justification for the chosen remedy, explaining why it is the least restrictive means to correct the harm.
 All Corrective Equity Orders are subject to immediate, expedited appeal to the Supreme Court.

+### Section 16: Prohibition on Polygraph Evidence

+1. **Findings of Fact:** The Republic finds that psychophysiological deception detection devices, commonly known as "lie detectors" or polygraphs, measure physiological responses that are not unique to deception.
+These responses can be influenced by a multitude of factors, including anxiety, fear, confusion, physiological conditions, and cultural background.
+The scientific consensus holds that there is no physiological response or pattern of responses that is specific to deception, rendering such evidence fundamentally unreliable.
+2. **Prohibition on Use in Legal Proceedings:**
+- The results of a polygraph examination, the opinion of a polygraph examiner, or any reference to an individual's willingness or refusal to take a polygraph test shall be inadmissible as evidence in any court, administrative hearing, or other legal proceeding within the Republic.
+- This prohibition applies to all parties, including the prosecution, defense, and civil litigants.
+3. **Prohibition on Use by Law Enforcement:**
+- No law enforcement agency, intelligence service, or any other organ of the state shall require, request, or suggest that a witness, suspect, or victim submit to a polygraph examination as a condition of investigation or cooperation.
+- No adverse inference shall be drawn from an individual's refusal to participate in a polygraph test.
+4. **Prohibition on Use in Employment:** No public or private employer shall require, request, or suggest that an employee or prospective employee submit to a polygraph examination as a condition of employment, promotion, or continued employment.
+5. **Exceptions for Voluntary Scientific Research:** The provisions of this section shall not be construed to prohibit voluntary participation in academic, scientific, or medical research conducted with informed consent and under the oversight of a recognized ethical review board, provided no results are used for the purposes prohibited in Clauses 2, 3, and 4.

+**Framer's Justification:** A justice system founded on reason and evidence cannot be built upon a foundation of junk science.
+The polygraph is a tool of intimidation and coercion, not of truth-seeking.
+Its ban is necessary to protect the innocent from false positives, the vulnerable from psychological pressure, and the integrity of the Republic's legal process from pseudoscientific theatrics.

 ---

 ## ARTICLE III: HOUSING & ECONOMIC RIGHTS